gynaa78/Brexit-Data_Analytics_Final_Project/README.md

 Great Yarmouth	 71.5

--- Finding out the various regions and their average, maximum and minimum percentage TURNOUT

-SELECT region, ROUND(AVG(percent_turnout)) AS 'Average % turnout', MAX(percent_turnout), MIN(percent_turnout)
-FROM referendum
-GROUP BY region
-ORDER BY region;

-# region	       Average % turnout	MAX(percent_turnout)	MIN(percent_turnout)
-Northern Ireland	          63	              62.69	               62.69
-North East	                69	              74.35	               64.86
-Scotland	                  69	              76.13	               56.25
-Wales	                     72	              77.74	               67.39
-North West	                71	              79.78	               59.77
-West Midlands	             75	              80.88	               63.81
-Yorkshire and The Humber	  72	              81.02	               62.94
-East Midlands	             75	              81.92	               61.82
-London	                    70	              82.09	               59.25
-East	                      76	              82.51	               66.31
-South East	                77	              83.57	               62.13
-South West	                78	              83.64	               69.3

 DATA VISUALISATIONS

 I used mostly POWERBI for the data visualisation and made use of its Q & A function as well as its Smart Narrative to analyse the data.
-However, I used tableau to create an area map of UK to show the average percent LEAVE and the average percent REMAIN for BREXIT.
+However, I also used Pandas, Seaborn and tableau to create additional visualisations such as using tableau to create an area map of UK to show the average percent LEAVE and the average percent REMAIN for BREXIT.

-Also a different dataset was used for the Tableau map.
+A different dataset was used for the Tableau map.

-All the datasets are attached in this repository.
+All the datasets used are attached in this repository.

 Some of the findings using PowerBI to analyse the data are as follows: